mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 While the previous sections have addressed some of the opportunities and benefits of engaging in digital game making, there are significant barriers to undertaking game making in the contexts identified.
 While a broader picture of relevant barriers are addressed in more detail in Chapter 2, the following section gives an overview of key issues related to gender and race in this area.

 **Gender related identities:** Papert and Turkle [@papert_epistemological_1990] identified some girls' alienation with abstract approaches to computing.
 They highlight the need for diversity of teaching and learning styles to address issues surrounding the early socialisation of women and girls to value personal and concrete styles of working.
 Denner and colleagues[@denner_what_2008; @angelides_beyond_2014] highlighted inclusive gender practice in game making includes allowing participants choice over not only the content of the games they make but also the dominant mode of play (game mechanics).
-Their findings show a complex picture of girls interests in game genres, a picture underlied by reseach which caution against gender stereo-typing and identity in this area [@pelletier_gaming_2008].
+Their findings show a complex picture of girls interests in game genres, a picture supported by research which caution against gender stereo-typing and identity in this area [@pelletier_gaming_2008].
 Kafai and Burke [@kafai_beyond_2014] address the issues of gender identities within game design by advocating the creation of new communities and learning environments which align with values of participants rather than trying to lure girls in to existing, male-gendered spaces.

 <!-- - - study by Fisher and Jenson critically explored diverse themes through a summer game making programme 2017).
 Emerging issues included pinkification, marginalisation and exclusions of women from game cultures, sexualisation and harassment. --> [@preston_re-engineering_2013]